This article was updated on November 19, 2021.

 The Covid-19 pandemic has changed the world as we know it.
 While it’s affected businesses across the globe, certain industries have been impacted more than others, such as live events and sports marketing.
 As digital marketers are forced to pivot their approaches and engage fans who are viewing games from home, it’s helpful to consider the trends playing the biggest roles.

-In this post, we’ll take a look at some of the major impacts the global health crisis has had on the sports industry.
+In this post, we’ll look at some of the major impacts the health crisis has had on the sports industry.
 We’ll also discuss some key elements for advertisers to consider as we navigate the new landscape both during and post-pandemic.

 It’s no secret that the global health crisis has impacted and upended businesses across the world.
 However, some industries are feeling the effects most severely, such as professional sporting and live events.